 Takeaway: Voacanga is a plant in itself

 It has many alkaloids.
-Ibogaine is one of its compounds but there are other vital compounds found in the tree that are not yet known to us.
+Ibogaine is one of its compounds, but there are other vital compounds found in the tree that we do not yet know about.

 A good deal of people have heard of the drug ibogaine and its potential to cure addiction.